SAP-samples/cloud-btp-cli-api-codejam/exercises/05-core-services-api-prep/README.md

 ### Understanding what's required for a token request

-We're eventually (in a subsequent exercise) going to make a call to the one endpoint in the Regions for Global Account group, i.e. to:
+We're eventually (in a subsequent exercise) going to make a call to the one endpoint in the "Regions for Global Account" group, i.e. to:

 ```text
 /entitlements/v1/globalAccountAllowedDataCenters